-The SEBI Notification specifically excludes from its scope any contract entered into before the date of the SEBI Notification.
-Therefore, the SEBI Notification does not protect option agreements made before 3 October 2013 from enforceability challenges.
+The SEBI Notification specifically excludes any contract entered into before the date of the SEBI Notification and therefore option agreements made before 3 October 2013 are not free from enforceability challenges.

 In 2013, the Supreme Court of India clarified that the SCRA and the rules, regulations and notifications issued under it also apply to unlisted public companies (see Bhagwati Developers Private Limited v.
 Peerless General Finance and Investment Company (2013) 9 SCC 584)).
 Accordingly, the SEBI Notification also applies to an option contract of an unlisted public company.